David Bowie: The Genesis of Tin Machine

 πŸ“… 1988-09-24

-πŸ“ Los Angeles, πŸ‡ΊπŸ‡Έ USA
+πŸ“ Los Angeles, USA πŸ‡ΊπŸ‡Έ

 πŸ›οΈ Private Photography Session

-🎸 Event: Photography: Early Band Portraits
+🎸 Event: Visual: Early Band Portraits and Group Dynamics

 πŸ“… 1988-09-30

-πŸ“ Los Angeles, πŸ‡ΊπŸ‡Έ USA
+πŸ“ Los Angeles, USA πŸ‡ΊπŸ‡Έ

 πŸ›οΈ Sunset Marquis

-🎸 Event: Month-End Review: Building Group Identity
+🎸 Event: Chronology: Month-End Review and Building Group Identity

 Visual Identity & Artistic Retreat – October 1988